nyctef/good-code/README.md

 Generally, prefer small cohesive classes where possible--while you may have to add or change multiple classes, the ease of changing each class should be small enough that this is not a problem.

+- good architecture: each reason to change should have a single, obvious place to live (?)

 #### Tests pass in under a second
 - massive productivity boost
 - confidence